NERDDISCO/nerddis.co/content/how-to-prompt-a-genai-video-platform-for-project-odyssey.md

 {{< img-link url="https://v0.dev/chat/lNqzYhBbwMA" src="img/20241220_openv_v0_prototype_v1_final.jpeg" alt="OpenV v0 prototype final version" >}}

-i then used [pyramid-flow-sd3](https://huggingface.co/rain1011/pyramid-flow-sd3) via an api on [RunPod](https://runpod.io), but did not connect the frontend with this api, and then the weekend was over.
+i then used [pyramid-flow-sd3](https://huggingface.co/rain1011/pyramid-flow-sd3) via an api on [Runpod](https://runpod.io), but did not connect the frontend with this api, and then the weekend was over.

 ## project odyssey

 {{< meta date="oct 29, 2024" >}}

-[CivitAI](https://civitai.com) reached out to [RunPod](https://runpod.io) about becoming a gold sponsor for their ai film competition, [Project Odyssey](https://projectodyssey.ai) (dec 16, 2024 to jan 16, 2025), and we directly said yes.
+[CivitAI](https://civitai.com) reached out to [Runpod](https://runpod.io) about becoming a gold sponsor for their ai film competition, [Project Odyssey](https://projectodyssey.ai) (dec 16, 2024 to jan 16, 2025), and we directly said yes.

 {{< img-link url="https://www.youtube.com/watch?v=quSWxWpfMB0" src="img/20241216_civitai_project_odyssey_s2.jpeg" alt="CivitAI Project Odyssey Season 2" >}}

 one part of the sponsorship deal says that we have to provide our own video gen tool that can be used by contestants of [Project Odyssey](https://projectodyssey.ai) for free for the duration of the competition to generate up to 10 minutes of video.

-as [RunPod](https://runpod.io) is a provider of infrastructure for ai companies, we had no such tool in our portfolio. this is why we decided to convert my side project [OpenV](https://openv.ai) into a full-blown product. the goal is to showcase the power of RunPod and provide educational resources for developers. but instead of using [pyramid-flow-sd3](https://huggingface.co/rain1011/pyramid-flow-sd3), we decided to use [Mochi](https://github.com/genmoai/mochi) as the video generation model, as it generates better high quality videos.
+as [Runpod](https://runpod.io) is a provider of infrastructure for ai companies, we had no such tool in our portfolio. this is why we decided to convert my side project [OpenV](https://openv.ai) into a full-blown product. the goal is to showcase the power of Runpod and provide educational resources for developers. but instead of using [pyramid-flow-sd3](https://huggingface.co/rain1011/pyramid-flow-sd3), we decided to use [Mochi](https://github.com/genmoai/mochi) as the video generation model, as it generates better high quality videos.

 ### category: sponsored tools

-[Project Odyssey](https://projectodyssey.ai) has its own category for sponsored tools, which means that videos generated with [OpenV](https://openv.ai) can be submitted to the competition, and [RunPod](https://runpod.io) (probably me plus community votes) will be judging them. the winners will receive prizes, so make sure to check this out if you want to win.
+[Project Odyssey](https://projectodyssey.ai) has its own category for sponsored tools, which means that videos generated with [OpenV](https://openv.ai) can be submitted to the competition, and [Runpod](https://runpod.io) (probably me plus community votes) will be judging them. the winners will receive prizes, so make sure to check this out if you want to win.

 ## model as api